zenml-io/zenml/docs/book/getting-started/deploying-zenml/helm.md

 ### Collect information from your SQL database service

-Using an external MySQL compatible database service is optional, but is recommended for production deployments.
+Using an external MySQL-compatible database service is optional, but is recommended for production deployments.
 If omitted, ZenML will default to using an embedded SQLite database, which has the following limitations:

-- the SQLite database is not persistent, meaning that it will be lost if the ZenML server pod is restarted or deleted
+- the SQLite database is not persisted, meaning that it will be lost if the ZenML server pod is restarted or deleted
 - the SQLite database does not scale horizontally, meaning that you will not be able to use more than one replica at at time for the ZenML server pod